raideer/twitch-api/README.md

 $wrapper->authorize($accessToken, $registeredScopes);
 ```

-If you authorize the wrapper only by passing the access token, the Wrapper will not be able to check wether the scope
+If you authorize the wrapper only by passing the access token, the Wrapper will not be able to check whether the scope
 you're trying to access actually exists.
+(Useful if you don't want to make unnecessary requests)

 Now you can make authorized requests.